-(ii) Financial liabilities
+(2) Financial liabilities

-Financial liabilities are classified as either (a) financial liabilities at fair value through profit or loss or (b) other financial liabilities.
+Financial liabilities are classified as either (i) financial liabilities at FVTPL or (ii) other financial liabilities.

-(a) Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition at fair value through profit or loss.
+(i) Financial liabilities at FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition at FVTPL.

 Financial liabilities held for trading include derivatives entered into by the Company that do not meet the hedge accounting criteria.
 Derivative liabilities are initially measured at fair value and subsequently stated at fair value, with any resultant gains or losses on derivatives recognised in the income statement.
 Net gains or losses on derivatives include exchange differences.